yutannihilation/foss4g-hiroshima-slides/script.md

 On the other hand, SedonaDB can handle this nicely!
 We don't even need to write the double ampersand condition.
 We can just use `ST_Intersects()`, then SedonaDB can take care of the rest.

+You can also use the data frame API instead of SQL.

 But, why does SedonaDB work while DuckDB fails?
 Actually, SedonaDB does the same calculation as the `bbox` condition internally. `bbox` column, or `convering` metadata is defined by GeoParquet 1.1 specification.
 The `covering` metadata refers to a column name that contains the bounding box information, and the column is `bbox` in this specific case.

 So, this bbox condition was just a workaround.
 Since DuckDB doesn't automatically check `bbox` column, we need to check by ourselves!
 On the other hand, SedonaDB knows what to do.